How to Get From Santo Domingo to Las Terrenas

 Total travel time: ~4 hours

 💡 This is a solid option for adventurous travelers or digital nomads with light luggage.
+Keep in mind that buses may not have air conditioning, and space for large luggage can be limited.

 🚖 Taxi from Santo Domingo Airport